-The Trustees intend to review a summary of the voting and engagement activity taken on their behalf on a regular basis going forwards.
-The information published by the Investment Managers on their voting policies have provided the Trustees with comfort that their voting and engagement policies have been followed during the Scheme year.
+The Trustees review and monitor the voting and engagement activity taken on their behalf on an annual basis.
+The information published by the Investment Managers on their voting policies has provided the Trustees with comfort that their voting and engagement policies have been followed during the Scheme year.